Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Discussion

 \subsection{Spectral study of the GReET}

-In \autoref{fig:fluxes}, we show the flux density and spectral index evolution along the tail together with the best-fitting JP model as described in \autoref{sec:aging}.
-After around 200\,kpc from the injection point, the spectral index appears to be systematically flatter than the best-fitting model.
-To some degree, this deviation could be caused by a change in velocity of the WAT.
-Presumably, the galaxy reached a maximum velocity at the minimum of its trajectory in the cluster's potential well, and slows down afterwards.
-This is not accounted for in our constant velocity assumption.
-However, at around $\approx\,350\,$kpc form the injection point, the spectrum does not steepen further and a plateau in spectral index associated with the GReET is reached.
-This constant and even flattening spectral index cannot be explained with the extrapolation of a pure aging model, even when considering a change in the WAT's velocity.
+In \autoref{fig:fluxes} we show the flux density and spectral index evolution along the tail together with the best-fitting JP model as described in \autoref{sec:aging}.
+After about 200\,kpc from the injection point, the spectral index appears to be systematically flatter than the best-fitting model.
+To some degree, this deviation might be caused by a change in velocity of the WAT.
+Presumably, the galaxy reached a maximum velocity at the minimum of its trajectory in the cluster potential well and slowed down afterward.
+This is not accounted for in our constant-velocity assumption.
+However, at about $\approx\,350\,$kpc form the injection point, the spectrum does not steepen further and a plateau in spectral index associated with the GReET is reached.
+This constant and even flattening spectral index cannot be explained with the extrapolation of a pure aging model, even when a change in the WAT velocity is considered.
 The same stalling in the spectral index trend can also be observed in the color-color diagram in \autoref{fig:colorcolor}, where after initial JP-like aging, the spectral evolution stops and appears frozen for several 100\,kpc.
 Consequently, an additional energetization mechanism is required.
-This mechanism needs to be just efficient enough to compensate the radiation losses, but not so strong that the spectral shape is significantly flattened.
+This mechanism needs to be just efficient enough to compensate for the radiation losses, but not so strong that the spectral shape is significantly flattened.

-This was previously concluded in \citet{deGasperin2017}, where turbulent re-acceleration of the electrons in the tail by magnetic pumping was proposed as a possible mechanism.
-The suggested scenario is that turbulence is forced into the tail by interactions with the surrounding ICM which can provide mild acceleration which acts for sufficiently long time scales to explain the homogeneous nature of the GReET.
-The extreme curvature we detect fully supports the scenario outlined in the previous work: it is a consequence of a cut-off in the electron energy spectrum caused by the balance between the very gentle acceleration and the cooling of CRe, with an acceleration time of the radio-emitting electrons comparable to their cooling time \citep[e.g.][]{Brunetti2014}.
+This was previously concluded in \citet{deGasperin2017}, where turbulent reacceleration of the electrons in the tail by magnetic pumping was proposed as a possible mechanism.
+The suggested scenario is that turbulence is forced into the tail by interactions with the surrounding ICM, which can provide mild acceleration that acts for sufficiently long timescales to explain the homogeneous nature of the GReET.
+The extreme curvature we detect fully supports the scenario outlined in the previous work: it is a consequence of a cutoff in the electron energy spectrum caused by the balance between the very gentle acceleration and the cooling of CRe, with an acceleration time of the radio-emitting electrons comparable to their cooling time \citep[e.g.,][]{Brunetti2014}.